christopherklint97/Penny/README.md

 I chose these features because I wanted to keep the web app fast and simple while allowing for the user to do as much travel planning as they wanted to do.
 Having a lean web application with the possibility for more features later on was the way to go!

-## Important note

-Since the Facebook login is in development mode, I need to add you as a user in order for you to access the live version of the app.
-Please reach out and I will give you access!

 ## Standard user flow of Penny

 Here is a step by step overview of the user flow for the app: